dskyberg/webauthn-demo/README.md

 WebAuthn is a [W3C standard][w3c] that enables web developers to replace passwords in their applications with [FIDO authentication][fido2].
 This repository implements a demo built with Rust and React.

-## Launch Reddis
+## Launch Redis
-The server leverages Reddis to persist assertions and sessions.
+The server leverages Redis to persist assertions and sessions.
 If you have podman installed, use the [services](./server/services.sh) script to launch and manage the container.

 ## Run the server